SophiaKleistKarlson/Bachelor-analysis/README.md

 Code for the analysis for my bachelor project

-The scripts should be run in the following order:
+The scripts should be run in the following order (scripts 1-6 are found in the preprocessing folder):

 1: Preprocessing_script